ywyeo1/medicalhumanitiesmusic/hyeon_jeongmin.md

 The heat came up and my whole body was so sad.
 I don't have this experience before.
 It hurts and healed greatly, and I have experienced that experience several times.
 But again.
 I thought I would die.
 And when I thought about it, I thought that death no longer depends on me.
 Think about it.
 For a healthy person, death can be a problem of choice.
 You can think about dying and you can move into action.
 But sick people are often different.
 The sick is a matter of choice.
 If you do nothing, the healthy is old, but the sick die.
 I didn't want to smoke and swallowed up something, and all the desires were gone.

 I decided to do nothing once.
 I really wanted to do nothing.
 I had a towel in my mouth and stunned the ceiling for 13 hours.
-Here is a playlist of the story:[here](https://www.youtube.com/playlist?list=PLWVjJ32KxG1mQiep20fepT3ZQ9lXZ1hmB)
+Here is a playlist of the story: [here](https://www.youtube.com/playlist?list=PLWVjJ32KxG1mQiep20fepT3ZQ9lXZ1hmB)